RESTORING THE TROLL TROPE

 How to Avoid or Utilize Aging Tropes in Fantasy Fiction

 Links: YA Common Cliché: Fantasy/Urban Fantasy Fiction

-Using the Rowling "Harry Potter" approach, you create a really sympathetic underdog character and highly imaginative events with great unpredictable narrative and writing while introducing more characters who are unique in their own way, endearing to the reader, and all the while as mysteries writhe and itch beneath the surface.
-You get all that going, the reader absolutely gripped, then introduce the trope (such as a roving killer troll) in a circumstance that can't help but create immediate concern ...
+Using the Rowling "Harry Potter" approach, you create a sympathetic underdog and render highly imaginative events with masterful narrative while also introducing more characters who are unique and endearing to the reader.
+Meanwhile, as mysteries writhe beneath the surface and the reader is absolutely gripped, you introduce the trope (e.g., a roving killer troll) in a circumstance that can't help but create immediate concern.

 - Michael Neff

 Which tropes must you employ in fantasy fiction vs. those you must reconsider, and perhaps discard or alter?
 What techniques might an unknown writer use to avoid overdone-to-a-char tropes and create a competitive fantasy fiction novel that trumps the slush pile? ...
 A writer who shall not be named was recently asked in a forum to identify what she believed to be overused fantasy tropes (YA or adult).
 As follows:

 Golden-haired princesses, elves that are beautiful and magical and powerful and the most powerful race, grumpy dwarves that live underground, talking dragons, magical swords, white steeds, unicorns, vampires in general, looming castles, wizards with staffs (seriously why can't they have some other enchanted object?), female characters that are thin (particularly protagonists), the prince is always the most desired choice for a boyfriend, Caucasian protagonists and races, other races that resemble humans (Elves, dwarves, orcs are all roughly humanoid), female characters able to talk with animals, some magical object of power that will save the world, helpful hermits that always turn up at the right time, green eyes ...